 - Excessive Withdrawal Fees: the FDIC only permits six withdrawals per month (not including ATM withdrawals).
 Most banks will charge a fee if you exceed that limit.

-As long as you won’t need to make account transfers more than, say, once a week, you’re unlikely to fall afoul of this rule.
-But it’s an important one to be aware of.
+None of our top picks have a minimum balance fee, but there is one fee none of our finalists could avoid: a charge for excessive withdrawals.
 While excessive transaction policies vary, most banks charge a fine (around $10 to $20 per transaction).
-And some banks will refuse the transaction, convert your account into a non-interest earning account, or close it entirely.
+And some banks will refuse the transaction, convert your account to a non-interest earning account, or close it entirely.

 Ally Bank won first place in our customer service test, offering the most resources and most friendly representatives.
 If you need to get in touch, their lines are open (with a live representative) 24/7, and they have a phone line option to select if you have impaired hearing.
 If you’d like to skip the phone, you can also contact Ally Bank through its live chat, email support, or through one of its social media pages (like Facebook and Twitter).

 Ally Bank’s mobile app has a 4.8-star rating in Apple Store and a 3.5 rating on Google Play, with customers referencing its usable and clean design.
 If you do a lot of on-the-go banking, Ally lets you manage fund transfers — whether they’re one-time or recurring — and deposit checks.
 If you have a checking account through Ally Bank, you can also pay bills through the app.